 How Must a Will Be Made?

 Generally, the old pen and paper napkin approach is no longer going to work.
 In very limited circumstances, handwritten and oral Wills may be allowed.
 For example, in Maryland a handwritten Will may be accepted in very specific circumstances for a member of the United States armed services.
-Conversely, Virginia allows handwritten Wills to the extent they comply with the remaining requirements for Wills in Virginia (as outlined below).
+Conversely, Virginia generally allows handwritten Wills to the extent they comply with the remaining requirements for Wills in Virginia (as outlined below).
+However there are some small differences for requirements depending on whether the Will was in the Testator/Testatrix’s handwriting or not.
+For example, if in the Testator/Testatrix’s own handwriting, no witness signatures are necessary on the actual document.
 While D.C. does not permit handwritten Wills, in limited circumstances D.C. permits oral Wills for members serving in the military or Navy.
 Typically, therefore, a Will must be a typed and organized document to be considered valid.

 How Must a Will Be Executed?